KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

-3. As a new visitor and potential client, I want to have an easy access to the products offered in the Shop and fully understand the purchasing process;
+*3. As a new visitor and potential client, I want to have an easy access to the products offered in the Shop and fully understand the purchasing process:*

 -  the Shop (Sklep) page provides a clear description of the products available for purchase with a straightforward check-out process

-4. As a new visitor, I am expecting a straightforward contact form, so getting in touch with the website host would not be complicated;
+*4. As a new visitor, I am expecting a straightforward contact form, so getting in touch with the website host would not be complicated:*

 -  the Get in touch (Skontaktuj się z nami…)  page offers a clear and easy to complete contact form, it also informs the visitor that the form would need to be fully completed before it can be sent